seven-mile/UFCase/readme.md

 * **Package (CBS)**, is a high-level assembly.
 They can be queried using `Dism /Online /Get-Packages`.
 The package has many available formats.
 Some well known technologies like msdelta a delta package format are used on it.
 But again and again... all of them have two parts: manifest and payload.
 The manifest of packages ends with `.mum`, describing:
   * which updates (CBS) are included, this is the payload descriptor
   * which packages are its parents, some pack has lang packs as their children
 * **Capability (CBS)**, also known as **Feature on Demand**.
-They canbe queried with `Dism /Online /Get-Capabilities`.
+They can be queried with `Dism /Online /Get-Capabilities`.
 Capabilities are generally a bunch of packages.
 They are not present in your disk at the first time, and can be downloaded from Windows Update Server.
 * **Update (CBS)**, is a logical concept that only exists in the manifest of packages.
 It reference to an assembly, wrappered by
   * a `component` element, which is an ordinary WinSxS assembly component
   * a `package` element, which refer to another package
   * a `driver` element, which is a driver
-* **Feature (CBS)**, is actually should be called **Optional Feature**, differing from **Feature on Demand**.
+* **Feature (CBS)**, actually should be called **Optional Feature**, differing from **Feature on Demand**.
 Features are the updates of the special package `Microsoft-Windows-Foundation-Package`, and can be queried by `Dism /Online /Get-Features`.
 These features are staged in WinSxS but not usable directly.
 If you need it you can enable it *without network connection*.

 ### Manifest Schema

 I'm completing an unofficial schema documentation of general isolation manifests.
-The current progress is under the `./docs` directory.
-And the main wiki page is [here](./docs/manifest_schema.md).
+The current progress is under the directory `./docs`.
+And the main page is [here](./docs/manifest_schema.md).

-If you are interested, I'm welcoming contributing!
+If you are interested, contributions are welcomed.
 Just use UFCase to inspect manifests of packages and components, and fill in the unknown elements with your inference.
+It would be better if you can attach full-text xml manifests.

 ### Screenshots